-Fashion Designing for an Inclusive WorldICONIC GARMENTS FOR PEOPLE WITH REDUCED MOBILITY
+Fashion Designing in an Inclusive WorldICONIC GARMENTS FOR PEOPLE WITH REDUCED MOBILITY

 The idea behind the project is to help to improve the social integration of people with disabilities through fashion.
 The way that we are exploring it, is through inclusive design.